SekouD/lyricsmaster/docs/usage.rst

 Examples::

     $ lyricsmaster "2Pac"
     Anonymous requests disabled.
-The connexion will not anonymous.
+The connexion will not be anonymous.
     Downloading 2Pacalypse Now (1991)
     2Pacalypse Now (1991) succesfully downloaded
     Downloading Strictly 4 My N.I.G.G.A.Z...
 (1993)
     Strictly 4 My N.I.G.G.A.Z...
 (1993) succesfully downloaded
     Downloading Thug Life - Volume 1 (1994)
     ...

+    $ lyricsmaster "2Pac" --provider Genius
+    Anonymous requests disabled.
+The connexion will not be anonymous.
+    Downloading The Rose That Grew From Concrete (Book) The Rose That Grew From Concrete (Book) succesfully downloaded Downloading Best of 2Pac Part 2: Life
+    Best of 2Pac Part 2: Life succesfully downloaded ...